Key Takeaways

 Why is a documented plan better than verbal advice?

-Patients given a written, personalized acid reflux plan are considerably more likely to adhere to dietary and lifestyle recommendations than those receiving verbal-only advice.
+Patients given a written, personalized acid reflux care plan are more likely to adhere to dietary and lifestyle recommendations than those receiving verbal-only advice.
 A written plan serves as a reference patients can consult repeatedly, reduces misunderstanding, and creates objective baseline data for tracking progress at follow-up appointments.

 Can I use the same acid reflux plan for all my patients?